 Sclerotherapy: Spider Vein and Varicose Vein Treatment in Houston

-Sclerotherapy is a very popular procedure performed in the office to eliminate spider, reticular, small varicose, and veins beneath the surface that may be contributing to the visible veins.
 A small gauge needle is used to perform the procedure, which involves injecting a solution into the veins that causes them to close.

 The solution may be liquid or foam.
 Liquid is liquid.
 Foam involves combining the liquid with gas – either air or carbon dioxide, to make the solution foamy.
 Foam sclerotherapy has the advantage of better displacement of blood from the vein wall, and more surface area contact within the vein wall.
 It is typically used for veins that are slightly larger.

-Sclerotherapy can be further subcategorized as visual sclerotherapy, which involves injecting visible veins and ultrasound guided sclerotherapy, which involves injecting abnormal veins beneath the surface of the skin using ultrasound guidance for needle placement.
+Sclerotherapy procedure can be further subcategorized as visual sclerotherapy, which involves injecting visible veins and ultrasound guided sclerotherapy, which involves injecting abnormal veins beneath the surface of the skin using ultrasound guidance for needle placement.
 If foam sclerotherapy is performed using the ultrasound, distribution of the solution can be observed.

 Pre-treatment photography is performed at the time of the initial visit and on each subsequent visit.
 These are useful to document the expected improvement.
 While some vein practices will attempt to quantify a percentage of improvement, this percentage is often subjective.
 The goal should be significant improvement, which can be easily seen by reviewing the photographs.